 Danaë, locked in a tower by her father, escapes through being raped by Zeus; this could be a metaphor for the lived experience of many Renaissance women, whose choices were largely dependent on the men they were associated with.

-A painting of two nude women standing in front of a roaring fire, the one on the left looks defiantly at the viewer.
-A child and goat hide behind the women's' drapery
+Two nude women stand in front of a roaring fire, the one on the left looks defiantly at the viewer.

 Not all paintings in the Renaissance Nude exhibition show women as the docile recipients of male predation.
 There are images of beautiful, passive young men, and dominant naked women too.
 Culture is not simple, and the reading of imagery is always complex.
 However, this exhibition does not merely expect us to bask in the beauty of images by old masters, but prompts audiences to look, and look again, at objects that may seem familiar to us, and to ask difficult questions about how culture feeds into stereotypes that can be profoundly harmful.
 Above all, it seeks to challenge long-held assumptions about the Renaissance nude.